paradigma-cl/unbreakableID/README.md

 Health Checks: Regularly monitor the health of your servers and automatically reroute traffic if a server fails.[16]

 #### DNS Zone File Management
-Regular Updates: Keep DNS records up to date to ensure accurate domain resolution.[17]
+Regular Updates: Keep DNS records current to ensure accurate domain resolution.[17]

 Redundancy: Use secondary (slave) DNS zones to provide redundancy and improve reliability.[17]